 Verification Assistance Program

-- Provide insight regarding the interpretation of regulation 38 CFR Part 74
+- Offer insight regarding 38 CFR Part 74

 - Review a firm’s business model